SCLBD/BackdoorBench/README.md

 BackdoorBench will be continuously updated to track the lastest advances of backddor learning.
 The implementations of more backdoor methods, as well as their evaluations are on the way. **You are welcome to contribute your backdoor methods to BackdoorBench.**

+**News:** (2022/09/17) The manusript of the current BackdoorBench has been accepted to NeurIPS 2022 Track Datasets and Benchmarks.
+The arxiv version can be found at [here](https://arxiv.org/abs/2206.12654).

 ---
 <font size=5><center><b> Table of Contents </b> </center></font>